kamransafi/Grace/README.md

 Specifically, the code looks for duplicated combinations of either individualID-tagID-species or tagID-species or studyID-individualID-species (multiple tags simultaneously on the same individual within the same study).
 Once these duplicated combinations are found it checks if the start time and end time of the GPS tracking of the duplicates overlap.
 If it overlaps, the duplicate containing less locations gets "excluded" (the column "excluded" corresponding to that duplicate gets the value "yes").
 Checking for overlapping tracking time allows to identify duplicates also within the same studyID as the same tag cannot be applied on two different individuals at the exact same time.
 The output of this script is therefore a copy of the reference table created at the beginning of the script, with an added column called "excluded", which takes values "yes/no" depending on whether the individualID-tagID combination was classified as duplicate.
 (Anne and Martina)

--   `M3_createMoveObject_dataSubsampling.R`: This script works on the non-duplicates, meaning it takes the individualID-tagID combinations that were not excluded from the previous steps.
+-   `M3_createMoveObject_dataSubsampling.R`: this script works on the non-duplicates, meaning it takes the individualID-tagID combinations that were not excluded from the previous steps.
 From now on the unit of the analyses is the individualID, meaning that the studyID and the tagID are not important anymore.
 Therefore multiple deployments of a same individual will be included in one single move object.
 Gaps between consecutive deployments will be dealt with in the following analyses as all metrics are calculated per day, and will be filtered a posteriori based on the number of locations collected on that day.
 Before saving each individual as a move object we subsample the locations to 1 hour using the amt package.
+The files produced in this script are stored in the folder "MoveObjects_1hourSubsample" and named as "MBid_indiv.rds".
 (Martina)

--   `M4_removeOutliers_plotGlobalDistribution.R`: This script remove outliers from the individual move objects saved in the previous step.
+-   `M4_removeOutliers_plotGlobalDistribution.R`: this script remove outliers from the individual move objects saved in the previous step.
 Outliers are identifier and filtered out based on the distribution of ground speeds within each study.
 We identify the 99.95% quantile in speed.
 If this quantile corresponds to a speed value \> 50 m/s we identify the higher quantile that is \< 50 m/s and remove recursively (with a while loop) all observations above this threshold.
 The reason for choosing 50 m/s as threshold is that in horizontal flight, swifts and brazilian bats (Teague) are considered the fastest flyers with 110 and 160 km/h (44.4 m/s). <https://en.wikipedia.org/wiki/Fastest_animals> After filtering out the outliers, the spatial distribution of the trajectories of each study are plot on a global maps in groups of 100 studies.
+The files produced in this script are stored in the folder "MoveObjects_1hour_noOutliers" and named as "MBid_indiv.rds".
 (Martina)

--   `M5_IndivRefTable_addLocomotoryMode.R`: scripts applies function to create a reference table per individual including nb of days tracked, total and daily nb ofgps points, mean timelag per day, total tracking time etc. Also the species get associated to a locomotory mode according to the species lists downloaded from IUCN.
+-   `M5_IndivRefTable_addLocomotoryMode.R`: this script applies function to create a reference table per individual including nb of days tracked, total and daily nb of gps points, mean timelag per day, total tracking time etc. Also the species get associated to a locomotory mode according to the species lists downloaded from IUCN.
 (Anne)

--   `M6_applyDailyMovementFunctions.R`: This script applies the functions written by Anne to calculate cumulative daily distance travelled, daily maximum net displacement, daily motion variance, daily UDs (in the doing).
+-   `M6_applyDailyMovementFunctions.R`: this script applies the functions written by Anne to calculate cumulative daily distance travelled, daily maximum net displacement, daily motion variance, daily UDs (in the doing).
 (Martina & Anne)

 ### METRIC FUNCTIONS